realm/realm-js/README.md

 ```

-or manually create the symlinks using directory junctions
+or manually create the symlinks using directory junctions if you already have the repo cloned.
 ```
 #run in elevated command prompt
 cd realm-js\react-native\android\src\main\jni